cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Actions can be passed down/up as many levels as desired.

-When passing actions as function names to be invoked with the `sendAction(actionName)` in the parent component, each call to `sendAction` will only reach the immediate superior component in the chain.
+When passing actions as as just their names to be invoked with the `sendAction(actionName)` in the receiver component, each call to `sendAction` will only reach the closest component in the hierarchy.
-That means that when logic to be executed lives a few layers up from where the event that triggers it is rendered, each of the intermediate components has to define an action to capture and forward the call to the next level.
+This means that when the logic to be executed lives a few layers up from where the event that triggers it is fired, each one of the intermediate components has to define an action to capture and re-thorw the call to the next level.

 That is a lot of coupling.

 Closure actions just being functions bound to a given scope means that can just be passed as simple values from the root to the leaves.
-Then the last component in the chain can invoke that action with via `this.attrs.functionName()` and it will be executed with the provided arguments in the correct scope, releasing intermediate rings of the chain of the burden of capture and forward them.
+Then, the last component in the chain can invoke that action with via `this.attrs.functionName()` and it will be executed with the provided arguments in the correct scope, releasing intermediate nodes of the chain of the burden of capture-and-rethrow actions by its name.

 #### **Closure actions as event handlers**